 There are some fantastic resources out there to help you find your own niche.
 You can use Facebook Audience Insights and Google Trends to find out what it is your audience is looking for and create products to cater to that demand.
 You can learn how to use Google Trendshere on their homepageand learn more aboutFacebook’s Audience Insights here.

 Shipping Strategy: It is important to take the printing time and shipping time into account when creating your shipping rates and strategy.
 You will need to be transparent with your customers regarding how long it will take for them to receive their orders.
-In times such as now where there is a global pandemic, fulfillment times have been staggered.
+Since the start of the global pandemic, fulfillment times have been staggered.
 Making sure your customer understands how long it will take to receive their order is important in preventing customers from becoming disgruntled.
 Total transparency is the best policy when it comes to shipping.Studies have foundyear after year that surprise shipping costs at checkout can result in abandoned checkouts.
 What a lot of merchants find effective is absorbing the cost of shipping into their product price.
 Free shipping can really sweeten the deal and make customers more accepting of longer wait times, even if it can only be done for specific reasons or in special cases such as “Free shipping on orders over $50”.

 Copyright Infringement: While it may be uber tempting to feature well-known characters, fan art, logos, etc which already have an established fan base on your products, doing so can get you into trouble legally.
 The majority of these will have been copyrighted and the use of their likeness could be grounds for a lawsuit.
 There is some good advice in thisOberlo blog articleabout the consequences of selling copyrighted goods in your store.
 We've also got great resources ourselves like The Legal Guide to Ecommerce from our blog and ourUltimate Guide to Dropshippingfrom our guides site.